IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 AM
 It is somewhat helping.
 For one of the levels it started getting pink in the middle of the diagonal.
 Let me try changing up the sample weights (2^class vs class * 4) a little and try again.

+### 11 AM
+Initial epochs showing mispredictions now tend to skew towards the other classes.
+Man this is hard.
+Guess I should track loss separately per level too?
+So 5 focal loss functions, with the added benefit of plotting them separately.